Kevin Parada: Professional career

 The New York Mets selected Parada in the first round with the 11th overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $5 million.

 Parada made his professional debut with the Rookie-level Florida Complex League Mets and was promoted to the St. Lucie Mets of the Single-A Florida State League after three games.
 Over 13 games between the two teams, he hit .275 with one home run and eight RBI.
 Parada was assigned to the Brooklyn Cyclones of the High-A South Atlantic League to open the 2023 season.
 He also briefly played for St. Lucie, and was promoted to the Binghamton Rumble Ponies of the Double-A Eastern League in late August.
 Over 105 games, he slashed .248/.324/.428 with 14 home runs and 54 RBI.
 After the season, he was selected to play in the Arizona Fall League with the Glendale Desert Dogs.
 Parada was assigned to Binghamton to open the 2024 season.
 Over 114 games, he batted .214 with 13 home runs and 43 RBI.

 Parada returned to Binghamton to open the 2025 season.
 In August, he was promoted to the Syracuse Mets of the Triple-A International League.
+Over 108 games between both teams, Parada hit .245 with 11 home runs, 57 RBI, and 25 doubles.
+He returned to Binghamton to begin the 2026 season and also played with Syracuse.
+Across 94 games, Parada batted .251 with six home runs and 38 RBI.